juandpinto/thesis-manuscript/source/13_results.md

 Table: Sample of the first 30 items on the FDOSH.\label{FDOSH_sample}

 Besides each lemma and its respective rank on the list, the FDOSH includes three pieces of information: frequency, range, and *U~DP~*.
-Frequency in this case is not raw frequency—the total number of times the lemma appears in the corpus—but rather how many times the lemma appears for every million tokens in the corpus.
+Frequency, in this case, is not raw frequency—the total number of times the lemma appears in the corpus—but rather how many times the lemma appears for every million tokens in the corpus.
 Using this normalized frequency measure makes the number more meaningful since it aims to reflect the per-million count of all spoken Hebrew, not just the OpenSubtitles2018 corpus.
 It also makes it easier to compare frequencies with those found in other corpora.
-The range is the number of sub-corpora—or in this case, movies—the lemma appears in.
+The range is the number of sub-corpora—or, in this case, movies—the lemma appears in.

 The most important piece of information the list provides, however, is dispersion, which acts as the ranking measure for the FDOSH and is discussed more in-depth in the [*dispersion*](##methods-dispersion) section of the previous chapter.